Gentlemen Prefer Blondes (1953 film): Plot

-The ship arrives in France, and Lorelei and Dorothy spend time shopping.
-However, they discover that Lorelei's letter of credit has been canceled and are then evicted from their hotel because of the information that Malone shared with Esmond Sr. They are forced to find work as showgirls in Paris, headlining a lavish revue.
-When Gus appears at their show, Lorelei rebuffs him and then performs "Diamonds Are a Girl's Best Friend".
-Meanwhile, Lady Beekman has filed charges regarding her missing tiara, and Lorelei is arraigned for theft.
-Dorothy persuades Lorelei to return the tiara, but they discover that it is missing from her jewelry box.
-Piggy tries to deny his part in the affair when Malone catches him at the airport.
+The ship arrives in France, and Lorelei and Dorothy go on a shopping spree.
+However, they discover Malone's report to Esmond Sr. has resulted in Lorelei's letter of credit being canceled and their eviction from their hotel.
+They find work as showgirls in Paris, headlining a lavish revue.
+When Gus appears at their show, Lorelei rebuffs him prior to going onstage to perform "Diamonds Are a Girl's Best Friend".
+Meanwhile, Lady Beekman has filed charges regarding her missing tiara, and Lorelei is accused of theft.
+Dorothy persuades Lorelei to return the tiara, but they discover it is missing from her jewelry box.
+When Malone catches Piggy at the airport, Piggy tries to deny his part in the affair.

-Dorothy stalls for time in court by pretending to be Lorelei, disguised in a blonde wig and mimicking her friend's breathy voice and mannerisms.
+Dorothy stalls for time by pretending to be Lorelei, getting arrested in her place while disguised in a blonde wig and mimicking her friend's breathy voice and mannerisms in court.
 When Malone appears in court and is about to unmask Dorothy, she reveals to Malone in covert language that she loves him but would never forgive him if he hurts Lorelei.
-Malone withdraws his comments but then reveals that Piggy has the tiara, exonerating Lorelei.
+Malone refrains from exposing Dorothy's impersonation, but then reveals that Piggy has the tiara, exonerating Lorelei.

-Back at the nightclub, Lorelei impresses Esmond Sr. with a speech on the subject of paternal money and argues that if Esmond Sr. had a daughter instead of a son, he would want the best for her.
-He agrees and consents to the marriage.
+Back at the nightclub, Lorelei impresses Esmond Sr. with a speech reasoning that a woman marrying a rich man is like a man marrying a pretty woman; it isn't the only consideration, but a desirable one.
+She reasons to Esmond Sr. that if he had a daughter instead of a son, he would want the best for her.
+He acknowledges her common sense and consents to the marriage.
 A double wedding is held for Lorelei and Dorothy and their grooms.